-Low-cost grid-scale storage is seen by many as the silver bullet to smooth the curve, and liquid metal technology is certainly one which appears to be rising to the challenge.
-As Don Sadoway said in his talk, “if you want to make a battery dirt cheap, make it out of dirt”, so Ambri utilized elements that are abundant in the soil.
-Liquid technology improves cycling, where lithium starts to degrade over time, liquid technology is able to provide 99% of capacity after many thousands of cycles.
+Low-cost grid-scale storage is seen by many as the silver bullet to smooth the curve, and liquid metal technology is undoubtedly one which appears to be rising to the challenge.
+As Don Sadoway said in his talk, “if you want to make a battery dirt-cheap, make it out of dirt,” so Ambri utilized elements that are abundant in the soil.
+Liquid technology improves cycling, where lithium starts to degrade over time, liquid technology can provide 99% of capacity after many thousands of cycles.

 New to NET?
 Take a look at our short video of Touchstone Energy NET17 to see what goes on.
 We are already looking forward to next year’s conference in St Petersburg, FL – and we hope to see you there.